 During the Great Depression, the federal government created and financed the development of Norvelt to provide private home ownership opportunities for unemployed families.
 Violet Minerd was a member of the Norvelt Women's Club, which invited Mrs. Roosevelt to attend community fairs and building dedications.

-The Minerds' grandson, Eugene Podraza, is a leading researcher of the Minerd-Miner-Minor family and is spearheading the effort to dig deeper into our German roots.
+The Minerds' grandson, Eugene Podraza, is a leading researcher of the Minerd-Miner-Minor family and has spearheaded efforts to dig deeper into our German roots.

 Copyright © 2005 Mark A. Miner